 Please only visit the library if you are unable to study at home.
 Visitors should wear a mask inside the building at all times, unless exempt.

 Unfortunately the library building is currently closed to staff and students from other universities and members of the public.
+We hope this will change as Scotland moves down the tier system.

 Located next to our teaching buildings in our city centre campus, the Bernard King Library offers a variety of flexible, modern spaces to accommodate all learning styles.
 A £4 million refurbishment in 2017 has provided four floors of open plan study space, making the library a popular place for independent learning – and you may find it becomes your ‘second home’ during your time with us.